Reachability Analysis

 Here's everything you need to know about Debricked’s Reachability Analysis.

 Debricked’s Reachability Analysis is all about automating the work needed to know if your project, using a vulnerable library, is susceptible to a vulnerability or not.
 To perform the analysis, we need to know what parts of the library are vulnerable and whether you are using those parts or not.
 To make this connection, we need to know in which way your open source dependencies are being used.
 We get this information from generating a call graph through the CLI for your project.
-For information on how to generate the required call graph, see how to set up Reachability Analysis.
+For information on how to generate the required call graph, see how to Set up Reachability Analysis for Java.

 How do we know what parts of the library are vulnerable?